 Rev. Dr. Angelique Walker-Smith

-Rev. Dr. Angelique Walker-Smith is senior associate for Pan-African church engagement at Bread for the World.
+Angelique Walker-Smith is senior associate for Pan-African and Orthodox Church engagement at Bread for the World